vibe-876/mushroom-allocator/README.md

 As with most of my projects, you probably don't want to use this.

+## What Does This Actually Do?
+This is just a heap, and some functions to use with it (equivelents of malloc, free, etc).

+There's no reason to use this over something else (glibc or musl or something); it's more of a learning exercise for me than anything else.

 ## ToDo
 - Come up with a better name for this.